Forming an LLC in Georgia

 Start Your Georgia LLC the Right Way

-Filing directly with Georgia Secretary of State is fully available via Georgia Secretary of State's filing website. $100 is paid to Georgia Secretary of State, the agent requirement is the one thing you can't skip.
+Filing directly with Georgia Secretary of State is fully available through the official eCorp portal, with $110 payable to the state.
+The agent slot is the one piece you cannot leave empty.

 We're available as your registered agent.
 For $99 per year, puts our Georgia address in the public record, sends scans the day documents arrive, and emails you before every filing deadline.